jayden38/mitum-currency-doc/docs/seal.rst

 Seal
 ------------

 * Seal is a collection of operations transmitted to the network.
-In other words, the Opearationd is contained in the seal and transmitted.
+In other words, the Opearation is contained in the seal and transmitted.
 * To transmit the seal, a signature made with a private key is required.
 * To create Signature, you must use the private key created in Mitum's keypair package.
 * The private key used for the signature has nothing to do with the blockchain account.
 In other words, it doesn't have to be the private key used by the account.